ArctosDB/documentation-wiki/_documentation/taxonomy.markdown

 ## Common Names

 Common Names are intended to help users find what they are looking for, and not to propagate any standard or system.
-A taxon may have several common names, in several languages and using several types of characters, or nothing.
-The same common name may apply to more than one taxon.
-For example, the term "common shrew" has been published for *Sorex cinereus* in North America and for *Sorex araneus* in Europe.
-Common names have not been capitalized except when they draw on a particular standard such as that of the American Ornithological Union (AOU Checklist).
-Adjectival forms of proper names are capitalized (*e.g.*, "Alaska marmot").

-Common Names are added to the taxon record as classification metadata.
+Legacy Common Names are in the https://arctos.database.museum/info/ctDocumentation.cfm?table=cttaxonomy_source#arctos_common_names Source; it is recommended to include common names in nonhierarchical classification terms.

 ## Taxon Relations